mikeschen/moovies/README.md

 ## Improvements

 I would love to connect with the OpenAI API and add a section for generated Synopsis and a Movie Review.
+I also would have spent more time improving accessibility.

 ## Recommended IDE Setup